HowToSD/ComfyUI-Data-Analysis/README.md

     This will create a new subdirectory ComfyUI-Data-Analysis.
 3. Rename the folder name from ComfyUI-Data-Analysis to data-analysis.
    Skipping this step will cause example workflows to fail, as they rely on this folder name.
-4. Check if your ComfyUI environment already has pandas, matplotlib, scipy and seaborn.
+4. Check if your ComfyUI environment already has required packages listed in requirements.txt.
 If not, install them using pip.
    ```
    pip install -r requirements.txt
    ```